SweetsRepo/SweetsRepo.github.io/_posts/2017-03-12-FirstResults.markdown

     a1 = tf.nn.softplus(h1)
     y = tf.matmul(a1, W2) + b2
     return y
 ```

-The discriminator is responsible for differentiating between data which belongs
+The discriminator was responsible for differentiating between data which belongs
 to the original dataset and the generated dataset.
 The architecture used was a
 4 layer neural network with rectified linear activations on all but the output
 layer.
-The output layer uses the sigmoid function to bound output values
+The output layer used the sigmoid function to bound output values
 between 0 and 1.
 Once again, pertinent code is shown below:

 ```python